Inspiring aquariums connect people to nature in meaningful ways.

 Jim is a founding member of Aquamoon and a well-known leader in the field of aquatic plumbing and life support systems with more than 20 years of experience in commercial, industrial, and residential sectors.
 He is a licensed plumber who also holds a State of Illinois RPZ Backflow Prevention License, and is a PADI Rescue Certified Diver.

 Having operated life support systems for decades, Jim brings an end-user focus to his projects.
 Jim’s technical mastery and reputation for quality and integrity have led to opportunities to work on a variety of unique and remarkable projects.
-He has worked with Animal Interaction Design Group and Living Exhibits as a design and installation consultant, and he currently works on staff at the John G. Shedd Aquarium in Chicago as the Director of Base Building and Life Support.
-In this role, Jim is a key member of exhibit design, construction, and maintenance teams.
+He has worked with Animal Interaction Design Group and Living Exhibits as a design and installation consultant, and at the John G. Shedd Aquarium in Chicago as the Director of Base Building and Life Support.
+In this role, Jim was a key member of exhibit design, construction, and maintenance teams.

 Jim’s comprehensive skills and knowledge span all aspects of construction and design.
 In fact, his recent restoration of an 1800s mansion on Chicago’s South Side highlights his skills with plumbing and electrical systems as well as with a multitude of historically sensitive aspects of design.
 Jim is committed to continued education and has completed coursework at the Building Owners and Management Association.